The Brave Little Toaster: Music and sound

 Rees specifically wanted characters to be able to break out into song whenever they wanted to, similar to the films of the Hollywood Golden Age.
 Once they were written, Newman used the songs in his own score.
 For example, the first song in the film, "City of Light", displays the character's naivety and apprehension, and contains a motif that gets more complex as the film goes on.
 This approach made the score more cohesive.
 "It's a B-Movie" is filled with black humor and an ominous pipe organ as the mutant appliances scare the main characters.
 The synthesizer driven "Cutting Edge" sees the master's state-of-the-art appliances boast about how great they are.
 The poignant number "Worthless" is a track filled with piano, strings, guitar, and vocals which are abruptly cut off when the singing cars are crushed.
 The junkyard sequence's climax evokes feelings of desperation, danger, suspense and real-world peril.
 Newman "reprises the score's subtle and varied themes over the end credits".
 Newman wrote and orchestrated the score over a 50-hour period, which included embarking on a 12-hour flight to Japan to record with the orchestra in Maeda Hall.

 The New Japan Philharmonic gave the score a "luxurious sound" that was impressive given the limited resources available.
 The sound effects were not from a library, and were instead, exclusively made Foley sounds, with various real-world objects around Los Angeles being used in the score, such as objects in antique stores.
 This technique was used because Rees wanted to create new characters with new sounds.
 The sound mixers, including former Disney studio mixer Shawn Murphy who recorded the score, asked how they would do their job due to the film being animated, and Rees explained that they should mix it like any other film, instead of thinking of it like it were a cartoon.

 Music

-David Newman composed the score, with Van Dyke Parks on the songs' music and lyrics.
+David Newman's score for The Brave Little Toaster was his first for an animated work; Van Dyke Parks wrote the songs' music and lyrics.
 In most of the songs, Beth Anderson, Janice Liebhart, and Darryl Phinnessee perform the singing voices of various background characters, while also doubling as the chorus.
 In addition, the songs "Tutti Frutti" and "My Mammy" are played by the character Radio during the film.

+The Orlando Sentinel's Jay Boyar wrote in October 1989: "The songs (by Van Dyke Parks)...are clever.
+The best of a very good batch is 'Cutting Edge', a Talking Heads-for-kids-style ditty in which a gang of high-tech gadgets amazes and frightens Toaster's band with some electronic prowess".
+Thomas Glorieux gave the soundtrack three stars in a c.
+2000s review.